 Your day begins at Two Rivers National Wildlife Refuge in Brussels where you can see majestic trumpet swans.
 These beautiful birds come to the area from the northwoods of Wisconsin starting in early December and typically stay until February when they return to their homes to nest.
 More than 1,500 swans have been counted in the area over the winter showcasing the comeback of a once nearly extinct species.

-Grab takeout or eat on the covered patio at Grafton Winery & Brewhaus.
-Located in the quaint river town of Grafton, along the Great River Road Scenic Byway, this winery and brewhaus overlooks the confluence of the Mississippi and Illinois rivers.
+Then, grab a bite to eat on the covered patio at Grafton Winery & Brewhaus.
+Located in the quaint river town of Grafton, along the Great River Road Scenic Byway, this winery and brewhaus overlooks the confluence of the Mississippi and Illinois rivers and features an extensive menu of shareable plates.
 Pro tip: visit during sunset hours - you won’t regret it!

 After getting your nature fix, head to downtown Alton to shop, eat and enjoy!
-Stop by Mississippi Mud Pottery for unique pieces that are handcrafted right in the store.
+Stop by Illinois Made Maker Mississippi Mud Pottery for unique pieces that are handcrafted right in the store.
 While in town, check out one of the many great places to grab a bite to eat.
-If you need a caffeine fix head to Post Commons for a coffee to-go.
-Get some lunch takeout at The Brown Bag Bistro and try one of their fresh salads or warm hearty soups.
-Of course, you can’t go a day in Alton without stopping by My Just Desserts and picking up some homemade pie or brownies to-go.
-End your day with carryout from Old Bakery Beer, a certified organic brewery with amazing food options.
-Rest your head at the Best Western Plus Parkway Hotel to get ready to explore more of Southern Great Rivers Country.
+If you need a caffeine fix, head to Post Commons for classic drip coffee or tea if that tickles your fancy.
+It's located inside Alton's old U.S. Post Office building.
+Then, get some lunch at The Brown Bag Bistro - you can't go wrong with their fresh salads or warm hearty soups.
+But you'll definitely want to save room for dessert at Illinois Made Maker My Just Desserts, where you can stop for some homemade pie or brownies (some of the local favorites).